-A whitepaper from Frost & Sullivan highlighted the immense potential of the information available, stating that we may never fully realise the benefits of this source.
+A whitepaper from Frost & Sullivan highlighted the immense potential of the information available, stating that we may never fully realize the benefits of this source.

-Roberta Gamble, partner of Frost & Sullivan, explained the importance of businesses properly utilising the growing amounts of data.
+Roberta Gamble, partner of Frost & Sullivan, explained the importance of businesses properly utilizing the growing amounts of data.

 “Most organisations recognise that there is significant value in the massive amount of data streaming in from disparate sources,” she said.
 “However, many still struggle with separating critical information from the noise and how to extract actionable intelligence.”